tapfortap/Documentation/android/api.md

 #### public void startShowingAds()

-Causes ads to start being downloaded and shown.
+Causes ads to be downloaded and a new ad to be shown every 60 seconds.

 ---

 #### public void stopShowingAds()

-Causes ads to stop being downloaded and shown.
+Stops showing *new* ads.
+This can be used with showNewAd() to manually show new ads at a different interval.

 ---

-#### public void enableAutoRollover()
+#### public void hide()

-Causes a new ad to be downloaded and shown aproximately every 60 seconds.
+Hides the banner and stops loading new ads.

 ---

+#### public void show()

+Shows the banner again, and starts downloading and showing ads every 60 seconds.

+---

-#### public void disableAutoRollover()
+#### public void showNewAd()

-Stops a new ad from being downloaded and show approximately every 60 seconds.
-Only a call to [startShowingAds](public-void-startShowingAds) will cause a new ad to be downloaded and show.
+This can be used to manually show a new ad.

 ## BannerListener

 ### Overview

-This interface provides callback methods into the current lifecyclce of the banner.
+This interface provides callback methods into the current lifecycle of the banner.

 ### Methods